ACLS Algorithms and Epi-Administration: An In-Depth Review

 Resulting arrhythmias arise from high plasma concentrations after ROSC, so creating an excessive concentration too early may increase risk of subsequent cardiac arrest.
 This is the great paradox of ACLS administration.
 Epinephrine is necessary in the process, but it also can be a cause of cardiac arrest.
 The cycle continues until equilibrium is achieved, and since long-term hospital stays are generally associated with poorer outcomes, life-expectancy and -quality decrease further.

-AHA Recommendations for Epinephrine Aren’t Necessarily Applied Properly
+ILCOR Recommendations for Epinephrine Aren’t Necessarily Applied Properly

 A significant cause of concern in the study rests on the differences between facilities and practitioners providing ACLS.
 Depending on the responding party, as well as the setting, administration of epinephrine may vary widely.